citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 (Comparison - wrong | correct) Calem has finally got his terrifying cheeks cured

+### Remove Accurate Geometry Shader setting ([#4879](https://github.com/citra-emu/citra/pull/4879), [#4894](https://github.com/citra-emu/citra/pull/4894)) by [tywald](https://github.com/tywald) and [wwylele](https://github.com/wwylele)

+When Hardware Shaders was first added, we had two `Accurate` options. `Accurate Multiplication` was relatively well-tested, and we knew it would harm performance quite a bit.
+However, the other one - `Accurate Geometry Shaders`, didn't receive as much attention, partially due to the fact that it was on by default.

+Geometry Shaders (GS) are shaders processing what are called *primitives*, which are basically points, lines and triangles passed to your GPU.
+The PICA had support for programmable GS.
+Therefore, when we added the PICA->GLSL shader convertor, it was natural to try to support GS as well.
+However, due to PICA's weird behaviour of preserving states across shader invocations, it was hard to make an accurate implementation. [wwylele](https://github.com/wwylele) put it behind an option, hoping that the rather inaccurate Hardware GS would help increase performance for weaker PCs.

+When [tywald](https://github.com/tywald) was playing with this setting in MH4U, he discovered that this option actually did the opposite of what it claimed - using Hardware GS (i.e. turing accurate GS off) would *decrease* performance!
+With the new performance logging framework put together by [jroweboy](https://github.com/jroweboy), the team did further tests and confirmed his observation.
+Since the Hardware GS was not only less accurate but also slower, we decided that there was no point in keeping it there at all. [tywald](https://github.com/tywald) removed this setting from the UI, and [wwylele](https://github.com/wwylele) removed the actual code.

+[BreadFish64](https://github.com/BreadFish64) is now [attempting](https://github.com/citra-emu/citra/pull/5216) to remove the other setting (`Accurate Multiplication`).
+He rewrote the function we were using to mimic PICA's multiplication behaviour.
+As a result, not only was the performance penalty brought down from ~10% to almost negligible, but it fixed Intel GPUs (which were previously having problems with this option on) as well!
+Hopefully, we will be able to have a clean configuration dialog soon.

+(Picture) Isn't it just cleaner and more beautiful

 ### Correct register length ([#5023](https://github.com/citra-emu/citra/pull/5023)) by [jroweboy](https://github.com/jroweboy)

 Luigi's Mansion Dark Moon is a problem child for performance on Citra.